 Allow the baking soda layer to rest for 30 minutes to an hour.

 Roll up your sleeves and get to cleaning!
-Scrub using a soft bristle brush or, if you’re out of cleaning brushes, use an old toothbrush that you may have kept for this purpose.
+Scrub needing a soft bristle brush or, if you’re out of cleaning brushes, use an old toothbrush that you may have kept for this purpose.

 Rinse well and pat dry with a paper towel.